-After the winter drilling multiple targets remain untested.
-A thin veneer of glacial soils that average 3-5 metres thick cover 99% of the entire area.
+Multiple targets remain untested on the property.
+A thin veneer of glacial soils that average 3 to 5 metres thick cover 99% of the entire area.
 In combination with the ubiquitous presence of gold mineralization in both drilling and surface sampling over a large area, many areas remain untested.
 These include: